-If any player is suspected of sustaining a concussion during participation in a water polo game, practice or dryland training they should be immediately removed from the game or practice and undergo medical assessment as soon as possible.
+If any player is suspected of sustaining a concussion during participation in a water polo game, practice or dryland training they should be immediately removed from the activity.
 Any player who is suspected of having sustained a concussion must not be allowed to return to the same game, practice or training.